accessor-io/evmgateway/evm-verifier/README.md

 #### Considerations and Best Practices:

 - **Abstract Nature**: Ensure that the contract inheriting `EVMFetchTarget` implements all necessary logic to work with `EVMFetcher`.
 - **Error Handling**: The custom error `ResponseLengthMismatch` is a good practice for clear and gas-efficient error reporting.
 - **Solidity Assembly**: The use of Solidity assembly for handling the return value should be approached with caution due to its complexity and potential security implications.
 - **Dynamic Function Calls**: The contract uses dynamic function calls with `functionCall`.
 Ensure that the `callback` function is secure and does not introduce vulnerabilities.
 - **Data Decoding**: The decoding of `response` and `extradata` is crucial.
 Ensure that the data is structured correctly to prevent decoding errors.
 - **Security**: Review all external calls and dynamic function invocations for potential reentrancy attacks or other security vulnerabilities.

-- **Gas Optimization**: Check the gas usage of the contract, especially considering the dynamic function calls and assembly code.

 ---